Ashraaf7/JobsTodayKatalonWebAutomation/README.md

 ## Copyright

- a project copyright is for [Ahmed Ashraf](https://github.com/Ashraaf7) License.
+ a project copyright is for [Ahmed Ashraf](https://github.com/Ashraaf7)